mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 ### `failcount`

-Number of failures that must occur on all failed servers before a standalone server is labeled as a master.
+Number of failures that must occur on all failed servers before a standalone server is labelled as a master.
 The default value is 5 failures.

 The monitor will attempt to contact all servers once per monitoring cycle.
 When `detect_standalone_master` is enabled, all of the failed servers must fail